The impact of SECURE 2.0 on charitable giving, retirement planning

 - Taxpayers required to take RMDs can still count QCDs toward their RMDs, thereby avoiding the usual income tax hit on RMD dollars.

-- Charities eligible to receive QCDs include designated funds, field-of-interest funds, and scholarship funds at the community foundation, but still not donor-advised funds.
+- Charities eligible to receive QCDs include designated funds, field-of-interest funds (including affiliate funds), and scholarship funds at the community foundation, but still not donor-advised funds.

 For more information about how these provisions may impact your clients, contact Laura Lederer.
 We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.